-> Rapid, shallow ventilation occurs in chest injury as well as developing hypoxia.
-All patients with chest injuries have a high oxygen demand and therefore supplemental oxygen should be supplied until injury is ruled out.
-Make sure to check the back also as life threatening wounds may be otherwise undetected.
-Immediately after detection of any life threatening injuries, interventions need to occur in order to prevent further deterioration.
+Rapid, shallow ventilation occurs in chest injury as well as developing hypoxia.
+All patients with chest injuries have a high oxygen demand and therefore supplemental oxygen should be supplied until injury is excluded or effectively managed.
+Make sure to check the back also as life threatening injuries may be otherwise undetected.
+Immediately after detection of any life-threatening injuries, interventions need to occur to prevent further deterioration.

 Detecting life threatening injuries: